Dil Da Rockstar (The Rockstar of the Heart)

 Settings: Brussels & Bruges (Belgium) | Amsterdam (Netherlands) | Prague (Czechia) | Vienna & Salzburg (Austria) | Amritsar (India)

-• Sarab and Heer share a fleeting, magical romance in Brussels—wandering Grand Place at dusk, laughing in quiet alley cafés, and dancing to a street violinist.
+• Jassi and Harleen share a magical romance in Brussels—wandering through the Grand Place at dusk, savoring pastries and sipping coffee in a quiet alley café, and dancing to the music of a street violinist.

 • A stroll through Bruges’ canals symbolizes their growing love and inner peace.